-[Ticker] EU Commission loses case against Apple tax ruling
+[Ticker] EU Commission loses case against Apple tax-ruling

 Ticker

-EU Commission loses case against Apple tax ruling
+EU Commission loses case against Apple tax-ruling

 By EUobserver

 The General Court of the European Union on Wednesday annulled a decision by the European Commission regarding the Irish tax rulings in favour of Apple.
-The Commission argued Ireland had granted Apple €13bn in unlawful tax advantages.
-But the Court disagreed, saying the Commission was wrong to declare that Apple Sales International and Apple Operations Europe had been granted a selective economic advantage and, by extension, state aid.
+The commission argued Ireland had granted Apple €13bn in unlawful tax advantages.
+But the court disagreed, saying the commission was wrong to declare that Apple Sales International and Apple Operations Europe had been granted a selective economic advantage and, by extension, state aid.